 Invest in some storage cubbies or shelf dividers to separate and store sweaters, jeans, shorts, and shoes by color and type so finding what you need is so much easier.
 Plus, you’ll be able to keep your shelves neat without taking everything down to figure out which pair of dark jeans are the flares.
 Not to mention you won’t have to worry about a huge stack of sweaters toppling over every time you go to grab one.

 Adding an extra rod will help double your hanging room and enable you to use closet space for drawers and shelves, too.
 If you don’t want to invest in a closet system with multiple rods, you can always buy a makeshift one that you hang on your rod like this one.

 4. Use the space above and below hanging clothes.
 Maximize closet space by adding additional storage with freestanding shelves or cubbies.

 5. Utilize every corner.

-It doesn’t matter how big your closet is, there’s no room to be wasted, but that’s especially true if you live in an apartment where closet space is limited like me.
+It doesn’t matter how big your closet is, there’s no room to be wasted.
 Corners don’t have to be dead space.
 Make the most of awkward spaces with corner shelves.
 You can buy units at Ikea or build your own.
-You can also line awkward areas of extra closet with hooks to hang belts, purses, nighties, hats, you name it.
+You can also line awkward areas of your closet with hooks to hang belts, purses, nighties, hats, you name it.